Film in productionOlympic Halftime

 A documentary essay reflecting on spaces of the Olympic architecture and urban development in several selected locations in Europe and Asia, that have already hosted the event and are preparing for another round.
 Ancient Olympic games were strictly local – what are consequences of the modern ones, that has become one of the symbols of globalisation?

-The Olympic Games in antiquity were held regularly and in one place, to honour the main Greek god Jupiter, who in modern perspective represents the principle of wise development.
+The Olympic Games in antiquity were held regularly and in one place, to honour the main Greek god Zeus, who in modern perspective represents the principle of wise development and harmony.
 The ancient Olympics were a local affair, but alongside their ritualistic layers, they were important in underlining this principle in the most developed society of the time.
-At some point it was forgotten with the fall of Greek civilization, and the idea of it only began to return centuries later, as the self-consciousness of contemporary Euro-American civilization began to grow in direct relation to its ancient heritage.
+At some point it was forgotten with the fall of Greek civilisation, and the idea of it only began to return centuries later, as the self-consciousness of contemporary Euro-American civilisation began to grow in direct relation to its ancient heritage.

 - Olympic Halftime